Hello,

 Introductions

 For more context on me, I describe myself as a curious, disciplined, and ambitious senior at the University of Oregon pursuing a Bachelor of Science in Economics with minors in English and Legal Studies.
 Throughout my undergraduate experience, I have pursued academic, professional, and leadership opportunities that challenged me to grow as an individual and allowed me to work with peers from a wide range of backgrounds.
-These roles ranging from strategy consulting and legal work, to tutoring and group fitness instruction, have collectively shaped a strong multidisciplinary foundation and strengthened my ability to thrive in fast-paced, collaborative, and high-pressure environments.
+These roles ranging from strategy consulting and legal work, to tutoring and group fitness instruction, have collectively shaped a strong multidisciplinary foundation and strengthened my ability to thrive in complex, collaborative, and high-pressure environments.

 In my free time I always enjoy spending a quiet day out in nature, staying physically active, travelling, painting, reading a good book, and spending time with loved ones.